 It requires time and careful organisation to achieve this as 11000 items are dispensed each month and we therefore request at least 3 working days notice for repeat prescriptions.

 The dispensers are only too happy to help with non-medical enquiries, relating to your prescriptions.
 Medical enquiries will be passed to the doctor who deals with your medication.For routine enquiries about your prescription please contact the Dispensary between 12 noon and 4pm as this is the quieter time of the day (during clinic times the dispensers are usually very busy).

-It is not necessary to phone to confirm if your prescriptions is ready for collection if you have allowed the necessary two full working days.
+It is not necessary to phone to confirm if your prescriptions is ready for collection if you have allowed the necessary three full working days.